 - Orange coloring to attract orioles

-If you know for certain you only want to feed orange halves, this wire feeder is about as basic as you can get.
-I have used this myself and found it works great.
-Oranges don’t fall off, and the orioles manage to perch on the top of the orange ring without problem.
-Simple to clean off and the wire is very strong and sturdy.
-It would take a lot of effort to break this!
-No wood that rots or plastic that cracks.
+If you know for certain you only want to feed orange halves, this feeder is about as basic as you can get.
+Each side holds half an orange with a perch.
+Simple to clean off and the material is very strong and sturdy.

 - Simple design